hougesen/mdsf/README.md

           Log stdout and stderr of formatters

       --threads <THREADS>
-          Amount of threads to use
+          Amount of threads to use.

-          Defaults to 0 (auto)
+          Defaults to 0 (auto).

       --cache
           Cache results